oktetlabs/test-environment/doc/sphinx/pages/group_route_gw.rst

 Macro TAPI_DECLARE_ROUTE_GATEWAY_PARAMS can be used to declare all test parameters related to route gateway configuration, such as RPC servers, network interfaces and addresses.
 It should be used together with macro TAPI_GET_ROUTE_GATEWAY_PARAMS which allows to get all these parameters from environment.
 Also macro TAPI_INIT_ROUTE_GATEWAY is declared which can be used to initialize route gateway variable with values obtained by TAPI_GET_ROUTE_GATEWAY_PARAMS.

-After initializing route gateway, use :ref:`tapi_route_gateway_configure() <doxid-group__ts__tapi__route__gw_1ga777597392d0e6b782559c646b1b601ae>` to configure forwarding through gateway host.
+After initializing route gateway, use :cref:`tapi_route_gateway_configure() <tapi_route_gateway_configure>` to configure forwarding through gateway host.
 It creates two routes, from IUT to Tester on IUT and from Tester to IUT on Tester, and enables IPv4 forwarding on gateway host.

 .. ref-code-block:: cpp